tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 Signatures use easily invertible non-linear polynomials (P) that need to be masked by using a combination of affine linear transformations (S and T).
 Indeed, given P:Fn -> Fm, S: Fn -> Fn, T: Fm -> Fm, the affine transformations are build in such a way to make the public key G = S * P * T hard to invert.
 Knowing its individual components (i.e., the private key) allows to easily compute the inverse G^(-1) which is used to produce signatures, i.e. G^(-1) = T^(-1) * P^(-1) * S^(-1).
 To verify signatures, use the public key over the signature vector, i.e. G(s) = m.

+Examples of this class of algorithms include Rainbow (which was [broken](https://eprint.iacr.org/2022/214.pdf) in a weekend on a laptop)

 ## Code-Based Public-Key Cryptography

+This area of crypotography stemmed in the 1970s and 80s based on the seminal work of McEliece and Niederreiter which focuses on the study of cryptosystems based on error-correcting codes.

 ## Hash-Based Public-Key Cryptography